bioada/ISCB/README.md

 ## Citation

-If you use any of teh materials of this lesson, please cite as:
+If you use any of the materials of this lesson, please cite as:
 > FIXME

 ## License